AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --paste <position>

-    Replace one image's pixels with another's (at an arbitary offset).
+    Replace one image's pixels with another's (at an arbitrary offset).

     (This functionality was extended to deep images in OIIO 2.1.)